dotnet/versions/README.md

 #### Channels

-At a high-level, a channel is a place to store the outputs of a build.
+At a high level, a channel is a place to store the outputs of a build.
 A product defines a set of channels that it produces outputs for, and then as builds are executed, the build outputs are put into one or more channels.